 Best Montessori toys for toddlers

 Why is a kid-sized cleaning set a perfect Montessori-friendly toy?
-Because it allows the kids to participate in real everyday household activities in a way that is appropriate to their abilities.
+Because it allows the kids to participate in real everyday household activities according to their abilities and in a safe and fun way.

 Best Montessori toys for preschoolers

-Knobbed cylinders are great for a little more advanced training of children’s ability to recognize various dimensions (heights, widths) and coordinate their fingers in order to grab things.
+Knobbed cylinders are great for training the ability to recognize various dimensions (heights, widths) and coordinate their fingers in order to grab things.

 How to choose the best toy for your child?